abhinavsingh/proxy.py/README.md

 ## With unittest.TestCase

-If for some reasons you are unable to directly use `proxy.main.TestCase`, then simply override `unittest.TestCase.run` yourself to setup and teardown `proxy.py`.
+If for some reasons you are unable to directly use `proxy.TestCase`, then simply override `unittest.TestCase.run` yourself to setup and teardown `proxy.py`.
 Example:

 ```
 import unittest

-from proxy.main import start
+import proxy

 class TestProxyPyEmbedded(unittest.TestCase):